 - Honorary Fellow Institute of Advanced Legal Studies, University of London

 - Patron: Commonwealth Law Journal, Oxford University Press;

 - Appointed by the Society of Trust and Estate Practitioners as a judicial member in April 2013.

 - Nominated as a member of the International Hague Network of Judges for the Convention of the Protection of Children: July 2011 to June 2013;

 - Appointed as a Member of the International Insolvency Institute as of April 25 2017.

 Justice Smellie was certified as a Mediator by the London School of Mediation (September 2015)

 He was most recently appointed to the Court of Appeal of Bermuda in March 2018.

-Papers given by him have been published in various publications, including the Beijing Law Journal, the UNDCP, the U.W.I.
-Law Journal, the Journal of Money Laundering Control and the Commonwealth Judicial Journal.
+Papers given by him have been published in various publications, including the Beijing Law Journal, the UNDCP, and the U.W.I.
+Law Journal, the Journal of Money Laundering Control, and the Commonwealth Judicial Journal.